zane047/zane047.github.io/docs/08-API/API.md

 ## Handling Code

 ### Receiver Requirements
-The Zane subsystem must implement a message receiver that:
 - handles all messages sent through the UART daisy-chain network
 - passes on messages intended for someone else
 - processes messages intended for the Zane subsystem